MS in Computer Science

 Please visit Drexel's Graduate Catalog for course requirements and to view a sample plan of study, course descriptions, and the list of approved electives for this program (to see course descriptions, please click on the course number under "Degree Requirements").
 To find out when courses are offered, please visit Drexel's Term Master Schedule.

-Please visit our Graduate Admissions page for admissions deadlines and requirements for the MSCS program.
+Please visit our Graduate Admissions page for admissions deadlines and requirements for the Master's in Computer Science program.